OfficeDev/office-js-docs-pr/docs/excel/custom-functions-troubleshooting.md

 ### Ensure promises return

-When Excel is waiting for a custom function to complete, it displays #GETTING_DATA in the cell.
-If your custom function code returns a promise, but the promise does not return a result, Excel will continue showing #GETTING_DATA.
+When Excel is waiting for a custom function to complete, it displays #BUSY! in the cell.
+If your custom function code returns a promise, but the promise does not return a result, Excel will continue showing #BUSY!.
 Check your functions to make sure that any promises are properly returning a result to a cell.

 ## Reporting Feedback